John Patterson Sampson

-John Patterson Sampson, D. D. (1837-1928) (also known as "J. P. Sampson") was an American abolitionist, newspaper publisher, judge, and minister.
+John Patterson Sampson, D. D. (August 13, 1837 – 1928) also known as "J. P. Sampson", was an American abolitionist, newspaper publisher, writer, lawyer, judge, and minister.

+Biography

-He was born free to James Drawhorn Sampson and Fanny (Kellogg) Sampson on August 13, 1837 (or 1838) in Wilmington, North Carolina.
-His grandparents were Drawhorn and Susan Sampson and Manerva (Green) Kellogg, and he had two brothers, Benjamin and Joseph.
+John Patterson Sampson was born free on August 13, 1837 (or 1838), in Wilmington, North Carolina, to parents James Drawhorn Sampson and Fanny (Kellogg) Sampson.
+His grandparents were Drawhorn and Susan Sampson and Manerva (Green) Kellogg.
+He had nine siblings: five brothers (Benjamin, Joseph, James, George and Nathan) and four sisters, Mary, Minerva, Franconia, and Susan.
 James, who had both Scottish and African ancestry, was born a slave, and became a successful carpenter after being freed, establishing his family's prominence in the state.

-He graduated from Comer's College in Boston, Massachusetts in 1856 after which he taught in New York, and soon launched a newspaper, The Colored Citizen, in Cincinnati, Ohio.
+He graduated from Comer's College in Boston, Massachusetts, in 1856, after which he taught in New York, and soon launched a newspaper, The Colored Citizen, in Cincinnati, Ohio.
 The Colored Citizen was oriented toward black soldiers in the American Civil War, and enjoyed strong Christian support.

-He earned a law degree from the National University School of Law in 1873.
+In 1867, Sampson was nominated by the Republicans to run for the United States Congress but after several unsuccessful bids, he stopped trying.
+He earned a law degree from the National University School of Law in 1873, followed by a D.D. degree from Wilberforce University in 1888.
 He served in several local government offices, and then served for 40 years as a Methodist minister.

 He published the book Mixed Races: Their Environment, Temperament, Heredity, and Phrenology in 1881.